Daseul-Kim/RESUME/README.md

 > learning point : The method to analyze user reactions and behavior after distribution by each media
 - EDA
+> period : 2021.01

+> contents : Data Analysis for moview data

+> skills : Python, git

+> contribution : Extract data from naver movie site by using selenium

+> learning point : how to extract and approach data in internet
 - KAGGLE
 (I'll write it down more later for sure)